HMQM-0/gearsource-backup/README.md

 To use the official stable release, checkout to a release tag:

 ```
-$ git checkout XXX
+$ git checkout 2.10.4
 ```

-See the list of all releases here: https://github.com/Nautical-Commerce/nautical-storefronts/releases/
+See the list of all releases here: https://github.com/Nautical-Commerce/nautical-clients/releases/

 #### Using development version

-If you want to use the latest development version, checkout to the `main` branch:
+If you want to use the latest development version, checkout to the `master` branch:

 ```
-$ git checkout main
+$ git checkout master
 ```

 Install NPM dependencies: